GJT-34/dc-metro/SOFTWARE.md

 # Installing the Software

-[The photos below show the MatrixPanel M4, but the MatrixPanel S3 looks similar.]

 1. Connect the MatrixPanel to your computer using a USB-C cable.
 Double click the button on the board labeled _RESET_.
 The board should mount onto your computer as a storage volume, most likely named _MATRXS3BOOT_.

     ![Matrix Connected via USB](img/usb-connected.jpg)